-Since going into lockdown there have been many discussions about mental health and there is one particular aspect which is essential for your wellbeing - hydration.
+There are many discussions about mental health and there is one particular aspect which is essential for your wellbeing - hydration.
 There are so many sides to hydration which a lot people shy away from learning about.
-We want to link how hydration can affect people’s mental health and how to keep hydrated, especially during the covid-19 pandemic, will be of great help to you and your body.
+We want to link how hydration can affect people’s mental health and how keeping hydrated, especially during tougher times such as the Covid-19 pandemic, will be of great help to you and your body.

 As many of you already know staying active is a way of releasing endorphins which makes you feel happier, improving your mental health.
 Staying active is important especially in isolation, using the one hour a day you have to go outside and do some exercise.
 It is difficult to stay motivated during lockdown but setting a routine and doing exercise creates a structure to the day.
 This helps construct a new sense of normal which many of us need right now.
 The reason we are saying this is because when you feel drowsy and down there tends to be a reason, which is normally dehydration.
 That’s what dehydration feels like!
 It’s also why you feel tired the next day after a few drinks.
 Although you are more likely to feel dehydrated when you exercise as you sweat more.
 When you sweat you become more dehydrated and you loose electrolytes, which can cause other problems to your mental and physical health.

 You may be thinking you don’t need to know anything about electrolytes?
 Well think again!
 Electrolytes and important minerals leave your body whenever you sweat which is whenever you exercise intensely or just in everyday life.
 When you sweat you loose certain electrolytes such as calcium, sodium, magnesium, potassium and chloride, which are important and can give you certain deficiency’s, which can affect your physical and mental health.
 Just some of the symptoms include mental confusion, muscle cramps, loss of appetite and nausea.
 Considering the amount of anxiety in the world at the moment it is fair to say you would not want any of these symptoms especially whilst trying to improve your mental health!